awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-console.md

 # Walkthrough: Create and Use a Parameter in a Command \(Console\)<a name="sysman-paramstore-console"></a>

-The following procedure walks you through the process of creating a parameter in Parameter Store and then executing a Run Command command that uses this parameter\.
+The following procedure walks you through the process of creating a parameter in Parameter Store and then executing a command that uses this parameter\.

 **To create a parameter using Parameter Store**